History

 1996

 Strategic decisions regarding the corporation's future are being made, with a focus on science-intensive areas.
 The company has been selected as the exclusive supplier of subscriber equipment for Russia's first satellite broadcasting project, NTV-Plus.
-The top management of the General Satellite Company spearheaded this initiative.
+The top management of the General Satellite Corporation spearheaded this initiative.

 learn more